itsmarina22/cse15l-lab-reports/lab_one_report.md

   * A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
     > For this command with no arguments, whatever the user types in the terminal becomes printed as the output.
 This is because, within the current working directory, there is no file for the command to read and print out the content.
 There is only a folder called lecture1.
 According to the [documentation](https://man7.org/linux/man-pages/man1/cat.1.html), it states that when `cat` is used with no files (as is the case here), it'll copy the standard input to standard output.
 In other words, when one types more commands, one ends up typing them into the `cat` command, so it'll output what one has provided as an input.
   * Indicate whether the output is an error or not, and if it's an error, explain why it's an error.
-    > This is not an error and instead what is expected
+    > This is not an error and instead what is expected.

 * Share an example of using the command with a path to a directory as an argument.